apify/tester-mcp-client/README.md

 ## 📖 How does it work?

-The Apify MCP Client connects to a running MCP server over **HTTP streamable** (recommended) or SSE and it does the following:
+The Apify MCP Client connects to a running MCP server over **HTTP streamable** and it does the following:

-- Initiates a streamable HTTP connection to the MCP server or SSE connection (`/sse`).
+- Initiates a streamable HTTP connection to the MCP server.
-- Sends user queries to the MCP server via `POST /message`.
+- Sends user queries to the MCP server.
-- Receives real-time streamed responses (via `GET /sse`) that may include LLM output, and **tool usage** blocks
+- Receives real-time streamed responses that may include LLM output, and **tool usage** blocks
 - Based on the LLM response, orchestrates tool calls and displays the conversation
 - Displays the conversation

 ## ⚙️ Usage

-- Test any MCP server over SSE
+- Test any remote MCP server
 - Test [Apify MCP Server](https://mcp.apify.com/) and the ability to dynamically select amongst thousands of tools

 Learn about the key features and capabilities in the **Apify MCP Server Tutorial: Integrate 5,000+ Apify Actors and Agents Into Claude** video